rust-lang/book/src/ch09-02-recoverable-errors-with-result.md

 This works okay.
 However, `match` can be a bit verbose, and it doesn't always communicate intent well.
-The `Result<T, E>` type has many helper methods defined it to do various things.
+The `Result<T, E>` type has many helper methods defined on it to do various things.
 "Panic on an error result" is one of those methods, and it's called `unwrap()`:

 <!-- I'll ghost everything except `unwrap()` in the libreoffice file /Carol -->